5 Ways to Deal with a Competitive Coworker

 5. Discuss with Your Manager

-If you’ve tried to work things out with this colleague and it’s not resolving, do address it with your manager.
-Be prepared to bring specific examples and the things you’ve done to try to make things better.
+If you’ve made efforts to improve things with this colleague and it’s not resolving, bring it up with your manager.
+Come prepared with specific examples and the steps you’ve taken to make things better.

 Don’t say: “Laura is so competitive, and I can’t work with her.”
-Do say, “I’m having some challenges collaborating with Laura and I’d like to get your insights as my manager on how we can work together better.”
+Do say, “I’m having some challenges collaborating with Laura and I’d like to get your insights as my manager on how she and I can work together better.”

 Your manager may not want to get involved directly, but they will hopefully offer suggestions on how to navigate the situation, and at least you’ve made them aware.